LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 \subsubsection{Tuning Parameter Selection}

 In LOCUS, the rank parameters $\{R_{\ell}\}_{\ell=1}^{q}$ control the dimension of the reduced subspace of the low-rank structure for the latent connectivity sources.
 Given the difference in the topology and structure across the neurocircuitry traits, it is oversimplified to specify a common rank parameter for all connectivity sources.
 Therefore, we propose an adaptive selection approach to choose $\{R_{\ell}\}$ for the $q$ latent sources.
-Specifically, when updating $\hat{\bm S}_\ell \,(\ell=1,\ldots,q)$, we denote $\hat{\bm S}_\ell^{\ast}$ to be the latent sources estimated without the low-rank structure assumption, which can be obtained from the intermediate source estimates in (\ref{eq:two-step1}) which have the desired element-wise sparsity but do not have the low-rank structure.
-The rank $R_{\ell}$ is chosen to achieve a desired level of closeness between the unstructured $\hat{\bm S}^{\ast}$ and the latent source with the low-rank structure, i.e. $\hat{\bm S}_{\ell}=\L(\hat{\bm X}_{\ell} \hat{\bm D}_{\ell}\hat{\bm X}_{\ell}')$.
+Specifically, when updating $\hat{\bm s}_\ell \,(\ell=1,\ldots,q)$, we denote $\hat{\bm s}_\ell^{\ast}$ to be the latent sources estimated without the low-rank structure assumption, which can be obtained from the intermediate source estimates in (\ref{eq:two-step1}) which have the desired element-wise sparsity but do not have the low-rank structure.
+The rank $R_{\ell}$ is chosen to achieve a desired level of closeness between the unstructured $\hat{\bm s}^{\ast}$ and the latent source with the low-rank structure, i.e. $\hat{\bm s}_{\ell}=\L(\hat{\bm X}_{\ell} \hat{\bm D}_{\ell}\hat{\bm X}_{\ell}')$.
 Specifically, $R_{\ell}$ is selected to be the smallest integer value such that,

 where $\rho \in (0,1)$ is a proportion parameter controlling the desired level of closeness between the unstructured and low-rank structured latent sources.
-Once the proportion parameter $\rho$ is specified, the proposed approach adaptively selects the rank for each of the latent sources, flexibly accommodating connectivity traits with different topology characteristics.
+Once the proportion parameter $\rho$ is specified, the proposed approach adaptively selects the rank for each of the latent sources.
+The proposed adaptive selection method not only allows LOCUS to flexibly capture connectivity traits with different topology characteristics but also simplifies the challenging task of selecting $q$ rank parameters $\{R_{\ell}\}_{\ell=1}^{q}$ to only selecting a single parameter $\rho$.

 With the proposed approach, the tuning parameters for learning the LOCUS model include $\phi$ and $\rho$.
 We propose to select those parameters via a BIC-type criterion that balances between model fitting and model sparsity,